stat545ubc-2023/assignment-b4-sarahmasri/assignment-b4.md

   string, and not a sentence or group of words)

-Note that words with different tenses, punctuation, or plurality will be considered different.
-For example, “daughter’s” is distinct from “daughter” and “observing” is considered distince from “observe”.
+Note that words with different tenses, punctuation, or plurality will be regarded as distinct words.
+For example, “daughter’s” is distinct from “daughter” and “observing” is considered distinct from “observe”.

 ``` r
 ## Create a tibble of words in Pride and Prejudice.